-The degree of Solar flare effects depend on the strength of the flare and if strong enough, the solar impact can effect everything from the earths magnetic field, triggering natural disasters, to impacting individual brian activity.
+The degree of solar flare effects depend on the strength of the flare.
+If it is strong enough, the solar impact can effect everything from the Earth's magnetic field (triggering natural disasters) to disruption of the power grid.

 To read more about this event click here.